Michael-Q-Ly/Learning_KiCAD_51/Projects/03_BACEE/README.md

 To use [FreeRouting](https://freerouting.org/), you may choose to install it by itself, or with LayoutEditor, which comes with FreeRouting.
 I chose to install LayoutEditor.

 To use FreeRouting, I copied the *freeRouting.jar* file into my project directory.
 I then exported a spectra design file from Kicad's Pcbnew window.
-Next, I ran the following in the command line:
+Next, I ran the following in the command line, (make sure you are referring to the correct directory!):

 	$java -jar freeRouting.jar

 This opened up a new window to allow me to select the spectra design file.
 I chose whichever spectra file I needed, and then ran autorouting.

+After autorouting finished, I simply imported the spectra session into Pcbnew and verified the routing using a DRC.
+That's it!